 Persian New Year: a celebration of culture, tradition and renewal

-Nowruz known as Persian New Year is one of the most deeply rooted celebration in Persian Culture, symbolising not just the start of the year but a time of hope, renewal and reflection.
+Nowruz, known as the Persian New Year, is one of the most deeply rooted celebrations in Persian Culture, symbolising not just the start of the year but a time of hope, renewal and reflection.

 The word Nowruz translates to “new day”, marking the first day of spring.
-It falls around March 20th or 21st depending on the timing of the vernal equinox.
-Nowruz is celebrated by millions of people, uniting varies countries, communities and cultures.
+It falls around March 20th or 21st, depending on the timing of the vernal equinox.
+Nowruz is celebrated by millions of people, uniting various countries, communities and cultures.

 The history of Nowruz dates back over 3,000 years to the Zoroastrian era.
 It was celebrated as a symbol of the triumph of light over darkness, good over evil and the renewal of life.

-This custom represents a fresh start and removes negative energy or bad luck that may have accumulated over the year.
+This custom represents a fresh start, removing negative energy or bad luck that may have accumulated over the year.
 People buy new clothes, decorate their homes and prepare special dishes, each with its own symbolic meaning.

-One of most ancient traditions of Nowruz is the setting of a Haft-sin table, a centre piece of the celebration.
-Haft-Sin meaning the “Seven S’s” an arrangement of seven symbolic items on the table, each starting with the Persian Letter “S”.
+One of the most ancient traditions of Nowruz is the setting of a Haft-sin table, a centrepiece of the celebration.
+Haft-Sin, meaning “Seven S,” is an arrangement of seven symbolic items on the table, each starting with the Persian Letter “S”.

-These items represent different aspect of nature and life, such as:
+These items represent different aspects of nature and life, such as:

-• Sabzeh: Sprout of wheat that symbolise rebirth and renewal
+• Sabzeh: Sprout of wheat that symbolises rebirth and renewal

-• Samanu: Sweet Pudding made from wheat germ that symbolise fertility and affluence
+• Samanu: Sweet Pudding made from wheat germ that symbolises fertility and affluence

-• Senjed: Dried fruit from oleaster tree, symbolising affection and love
+• Senjed: Dried fruit from the oleaster tree, symbolising affection and love

 • Seer: Garlic, symbolising health and beauty

-• Somaq: Sumac that symbolises sunrise and victory of good over evil
+• Somaq: Sumac that symbolises sunrise and the victory of good over evil

 • Serkeh: Vinegar, symbolising patience and age

-In addition to these symbolic items, the table also includes a mirror, candles, goldfish, coins, hyacinth flower and poetry book for example Divan of Hafez.
+In addition to these symbolic items, the table also includes a mirror, candles, goldfish, coins, hyacinth flowers and a poetry book, for example Divan of Hafez.
 The book on the table symbolises wisdom and spiritual growth.

 The night before Nowruz, known as Chaharshanbe Suri (the Festival of Fire), is filled with anticipation and excitement.
 Persian people celebrate this ritual by jumping over a fire.
 Cleansing the soul and driving away the evil spirits.